 - Post public comments and statuses about good ideas or experiences you have had.

 - Contribute to discussions if you have something to add that might help others.

 - Respond to questions asked by others if you have something useful to add or some advice that may help them.

 - Only post questions and comments in someone else's discussion if they are relevant (about the same thing).

 - Search for services that may be similar to or the same as yours before adding them, so that the same service isn't posted lots of times.
-This will help people to rate and review the service in the same place and make it easier for users to find this information.
+This will help people to all rate and review the service in the same place and make it easier for users to find this information.

 - Search for questions that may be similar to or the same as yours before adding them, so that the same question isn't posted lots of times.
-This will help people to answer the question in the same place and make it easier for users to find this information.
+This will help people to all answer the question in the same place and make it easier for users to find this information.

 - Start discussions and ask questions and advice.

 - Post pictures of yourself that you would like others to see (not private pictures that may make others uncomfortable or scared).